 What is Aspartame?

 Aspartame powderis a calorie-free artificial sweetener found in diet soft drinks and other sugar-free products.
-While aspartame is an FDA-approved, low-calorie sugar alternative, you should only consume it in moderation.
+While it is an FDA-approved, low-calorie sugar alternative, you should only consume it in moderation.
 Several studies have linked long-term consumption to potential health problems.

 Aspartame contains aspartic acid and phenylalanine, both naturally- occurring amino acids.
 Sold under the brand names NutraSweet and Equal, it’s one of the most popular sweeteners used in packaged foods, especially in “diet” foods.

 Aspartame is at least 200 times sweeter than sucralose, or traditional table sugar.
-Since it’s so sweet, you only need a minuscule amount of aspartame to sweeten foods, which is why the calorie count is so low.
+Since it’s so sweet, you only need a minuscule amount of it to sweeten foods, which is why the calorie count is so low.

 Is Aspartame Bad for You?